The Freemasons, Steven Smith’s elegant Lancashire gastropub is deserving of it position among the top 10, which it has held for several years now.

 As well as serving many outstanding dishes, Smith has launched an accommodation offering and his own spin on a chef’s table following a big refurb and revamp of the business, which was completed in 2019.

 Food at the Freemasons is all about contrast – experimental meeting traditional.
-Smith fuses locally-sourced ingredients and love of the classics with wild, sharp world flavours.
+Smith fuses locally sourced ingredients and his love of the classics with wild, sharp world flavours.

-It could so easily go wrong in the hands of a lesser chef, but Smiths pulls it off with professionalism and gusto, creating a delicious roster of treats.
+In the hands of a lesser chef it could so easily go wrong but Smith pulls it off with professionalism and gusto, creating a delicious roster of treats.

-Menu highlights include foie gras with beer vinegar, blackberry and smoked eel; roast loin and kofta of Nidderdale lamb with BBQ gem lettuce, miso aubergine, mint and yoghurt; as well as butter-poached native lobster tail with crispy claw wontons, wild blueberry, coastal herbs and black pepper sauce.
+Menu highlights have included foie gras with beer vinegar, blackberry and smoked eel; roast loin and kofta of Nidderdale lamb with BBQ gem lettuce, miso aubergine, mint and yoghurt; as well as butter-poached native lobster tail with crispy claw wontons, wild blueberry, coastal herbs and black pepper sauce.

-Desserts include rice pudding baked with vanilla, blackberry, sake and buttermilk ice cream; Amalfi lemon meringue pie; and dark chocolate with banana, black sesame and yuzu.
+Desserts have included rice pudding baked with vanilla, blackberry, sake and buttermilk ice cream; Amalfi lemon meringue pie; and dark chocolate with banana, black sesame and yuzu.

-But don’t be fooled or intimidated by the yuzu butter sauce, seaweed potatoes and the likes of.
-The Freemasons is all but a pub, with Smith and his team (including his wife Aga, the award-winning Front of House Manager) entrenching themselves in the local community.
+Don’t be fooled or intimidated by the yuzu butter sauce, seaweed potatoes and the like.
+The Freemasons is all but a pub, with Smith and his team (including his wife Aga, the award-winning front-of-house manager) entrenching themselves in the local community.